jdesbonnet/RCWL-0516/README.md

 ![RCWL-0516 schematic annotated](RCWL-0516-schematic-annotated.png)

 There are two parts to this schematic.
-A microwave frequency transmitter/receiver/mixer and a much lower frequency part based on an IC (marked RCWL-9196) which is very similar to the BISS0001 IC for PIR motion detectors.
+A microwave frequency transmitter/receiver/mixer and a much lower frequency part based on an IC (marked RCWL-9196) which is very similar to the BISS0001 IC used in PIR motion detectors.

 First the microwave part: